 - The Chairperson is elected by secret ballot, one vote per Member and by majority vote of Members attending the meeting.
 The first round of an election will consist of each voting Member having the opportunity to submit one nominee's name on a secret ballot.
 If the same name appears on a majority of ballots submitted, that candidate shall be declared the elected Chairperson.
 If no majority of nominee appears on the ballots, the two nominees receiving the most votes would be the candidates for the second round.
 Members would vote for one of the candidates in the second round and the candidate receiving the majority of votes submitted shall be declared the elected Chairperson.
 If a tie vote results, a third round of voting between the two nominees shall be held in order to secure a candidate with majority votes.

 - The runner-up candidate in the second or third round of the election for Chairperson shall be declared the elected Vice Chairperson.
-If only one nominee results from the first round of the election for Chairperson, the Chairperson election process shall be applied to elect a Vice Chairperson
+If only one nominee results from the first round of the election for Chairperson, the Chairperson election process shall be applied to elect a Vice Chairperson.

 - The Vice Chairperson serves for a term of three years and is eligible for reelection for additional terms.

 These Working Groups are subsidiary bodies of the Committee and report to the Committee.
-Each provide a forum for cooperation/collaboration in research by Member and Observer scientists as well as for focused consideration of technical matters assigned by the Committee.
+Each provide a forum for cooperation/collaboration in research by Member and Non-voting Member scientists as well as for focused consideration of technical matters assigned by the Committee.
 The species Working Groups' primarily focus is on understanding the dynamics and ecology of the HMS and associated-species populations in order to accurately assess stock condition and status.
-The Statistical Working Group focuses on collection, exchange and archiving of fishery, biological and other data needed for stock assessments and for monitoring fishery developments and by-catch.
+The Statistical Working Group focuses on collection, exchange and archiving of fishery, biological and other data needed for stock assessments and for monitoring fishery developments, statistics and bycatch.
 The work of these Working Groups is guided by multi-year work plans and demands by the Committee.

-- The Working Group Chairpersons are responsible for chairing meetings of the Working Groups, facilitating the development of multi-year work plans and coordinating work plan assignments, organizing meetings, including advanced preparation of agendas, scheduling of presenters, appointing of rapporteurs, providing assignments for reports, and ensuring that Committee assignments are completed as required.
+The Working Group Chairpersons are responsible for chairing meetings of the Working Groups, facilitating the development of multi-year work plans and coordinating work plan assignments, organizing meetings, including advanced preparation of agendas, scheduling of presenters, appointing of rapporteurs, providing assignments for reports, and ensuring that Committee assignments are completed as required.
 The Chairpersons also serves as facilitators of views, to ensure that participants with differing views get an opportunity to be heard.
 They strive for consensus of all members in reporting of Working Group findings, conclusions and decisions to the Committee.